Addiction Treatment in Laguna Hills, California

 People who drink heavily for an extended period of time experience complications when they attempt to cut back or stop drinking entirely.
 These symptoms are known as withdrawals.
 The symptoms of withdrawal from alcohol can range from moderately unpleasant to deadly.
-Because of the medical complications that can occur during the withdrawal process, an alcohol detox should always be supervised by medical professionals.
+Because of the complications that can occur during the withdrawal process, an alcohol detox should always be supervised by treatment professionals.

 Alcohol withdrawal symptoms are the result of a person’s central nervous system readjusting after becoming dependent on alcohol.
 These symptoms can begin to manifest a matter of hours after a person takes their last drink.
 Moderate effects of withdrawal can include symptoms like shakiness, anxiety, headaches, nausea, and sweating.
 These typically occur between 6 and 12 hours after an alcoholic’s last drink.

 More severe symptoms typically manifest between 12 and 24 hours after the last drink.
 These symptoms can include hallucinations, confusion, high blood pressure, increased heart rate, and fever.
-During this phase of the withdrawal process, medical complications can occur.
-Without medical supervision, a person in the throes of withdrawal can suffer from seizures, dehydration, and delirium tremens (DTs).
+During this phase of the withdrawal process, complications can occur.
+Without professional supervision, a person in the throes of withdrawal can suffer from seizures, dehydration, and delirium tremens (DTs).
 A person suffering from delirium tremens will experience vivid hallucinations and wild delusions.
 This can make a person become a risk to themselves and others if they are not properly treated.
-There are a series of medications and medical procedures that can make this process more safe and comfortable for the person experiencing the symptoms of withdrawal from alcohol and their loved ones.
+There are a series of medications and procedures that can make this process more safe and comfortable for the person experiencing the symptoms of withdrawal from alcohol and their loved ones.